Finance is a game of inches

 Divert that money to insurance to protect your family from disaster, to properly fund your retirement savings and the education of your children and other things that really contribute to long-term financial well-being.
 If you don’t have enough for the retirement of your dreams and for other financial goals, maybe it’s because of the hundreds of thousands of dollars you’ve been squandering on stuff that doesn’t matter.

-Banerjee compares getting your finances in order to getting physically fit, as both require discipline.
-“If it was easy everyone would have an enviable six pack and everyone would have more income than expenses,” he says.
+Banerjee compares getting your finances in order to get physically fit, as both require discipline.
+“If it was easy everyone would have an enviable six-pack and everyone would have more income than expenses,” he says.
 “No one is going to flip the switch for you.
 You have to want it.”